 If so, feel free to keep doing it, but let's get real though.
 If that is the case although these are technically recipes, they have no business in your kitchen getting mixed in with recipes you may one day cook.
 Instead, these recipes are part of a hobby or craft unrelated to actually cooking, and should be placed elsewhere in your home.

-Of course, if these fantasy recipes are causing you guilt, because you'll never make them, just toss them as part of the Organize Recipes Challenge.
+Of course, if these fantasy recipes are causing you guilt, because you'll never make them, just toss them.
 Who says you've got to make this recipe?
 No one.
 If it makes you unhappy it shouldn't be in your home.

 The third step in the Organize Recipes and Cookbooks Challenge is to create an organizing system for your untried recipes (which has been seriously decluttered already in step 2 above).